 McLoughlin Historic Conservation District, the Canemah National Register Historic District, or on individually listed historic property outside of the districts?
 What is the Immediate Context?
 The Block?
 The Neighborhood?
 What are the Mix of Existing Appropriate Historic Styles?
+Finding: Complies as proposed.
+The applicant provided the following:

-Applicant's Response: Surrounding immediate block and historic district is a mix of historically registered single family homes and newer, more recently built residential single family homes.
+Surrounding immediate block and historic district is a mix of historically registered single family homes and newer, more recently built residential single family homes.
 According to the New Construction Design Guide lines for Oregon City Historic Districts, (NCDGOCHD), the most prevalent architectural style is the Vernacular.
 To be consistent with this, the cottage home development will be designed in the Vernacular style.
 (See Canemah Neighborhood Analysis for more details)

-Finding: Complies with Condition.
 The subject site is within the Canemah National Register Historic District.
 The context of the site and surroundings are described within this report.
 There are currently no cottage house developments within the Canemah Historic District.
-Traveling in a block in each direction from the subject site, many of the existing homes have been developed in a traditional design which consists of a single family dwellings on a 5,000 or 10,000 square foot lot.
-The site has been designed assuming preservation incentives to maximize the density, and as mentioned above, Staff believes that the historic preservation incentives should not be approved as requested by the applicant.
+Traveling in a block in each direction from the subject site, many of the existing homes have been developed in a traditional design which consists of a single family dwellings on a 5,000 or 10,000 square foot lot, though much of the district has 5,000 square foot lots which have been historically platted.
+Though many of the newer homes in Canemah are larger in size, the applicant has mitigated the proposed development with smaller building footprints and heights, spacing the structures away from each other and through the installation of landscaping.
+The site has been designed with revised preservation incentives to balance density and placement of the proposed homes, as mentioned above, the historic preservation incentives could be approved in the current configuration.